kletobias/p2022/_posts/2022-01-11-google-search-operators.md

 Nothing much has changed on the web page in the example, so the cached and the current version of this article will be the same.
-Another use case can be when using a VPN connection, that makes one have an IP address, that is banned from accessing the URL one is trying to open.
+Another use case can be when using a VPN connection that makes one have an IP address that is banned from accessing the URL one is trying to open.
 An earlier, cached by google, version of the URL one is trying to visit will be accessible regardless of the ban.<br>

 ### `filetype`

-This operator is very powerful, if one is looking for content, that can be downloaded and searched using the direct URL of the actual file.
+This operator is very powerful, if one is looking for content that can be downloaded and searched using the direct URL of the actual file.
 Below is a, as of 2022, [complete list of supported file types, directly from google.](https://support.google.com/webmasters/answer/35287?hl=en)<br>